-- In the Dismal Swamp timber rattlesnakes are known as canebrake rattlesnakes.
+- In the Dismal Swamp, timber rattlesnakes are known as canebrake rattlesnakes.

 - Juvenile cottonmouths will flick their bright yellow tail tip, which is meant to look like a worm, to lure in small frogs or minnows for the snake to eat.

-- Poison and venom are not the same thing.
+- Poison and venom are not the same things.
 Poison is absorbed or ingested and only works if the animal secreting it is touched or eaten.
 Venom is always injected into the skin and can be injected through fangs, stabbing with tails, or slashing with spikes.

 Crotalus horridus, Agkistrodon contortrix mokasen, Agkistrodon piscivorus piscivorus

 Forests, mountains, rivers and streams, lakes and ponds

 Venomous snakes are species of the suborder Serpentes that produce venom.
 This venom, highly modified saliva, is injected through highly specialized teeth for prey immobilization and self-defense.
 Only 20% of all snakes in the world are venomous and about 20% of all the snakes in the United States are venomous.
 That means 80% of snakes are mostly harmless to people.
 All venomous snakes in Virginia have large triangular or diamond-shaped heads, elliptical pupils and heat-sensing pits.
 Most snakes will only bite when startled or harassed, and all are important in the population control of rodents.
 In Virginia, there are timber rattlesnakes, northern copperheads, and eastern cottonmouths.